 Tip #2 – Convince Ordering for Food: Try to convince the group or the patron to order some food before continuing their drink.
 You can also suggest eating if someone has crossed the standard drinking limits, even if they do not show visible intoxication signs.
 If they have an empty stomach, alcohol will be absorbed much quicker into the bloodstream.

-Tip #4 – Talk to the Customer: Intoxicated people seldom listen to others, especially when the talk is about halting the drinks.
+Tip #4 – Talk to the Customer: Intoxicated people seldom listen to others, especially when discussing halting the drinks.
 Nevertheless, you should gently try to explain to them about their consumption and distract them with other options on your menu.
 If the patron becomes agitated, call your manager to handle the customer.
-Intoxicated customers, if not controlled, can disrupt other guests, break stuff, and talk mannerlessly to everyone, ruining the establishments reputation.
-If they understand their actions, you should give them something to eat and call a cab to safely drop take them home.
+Intoxicated customers, if not controlled, can disrupt other guests, break stuff, and talk mannerlessly to everyone, ruining the establishment's reputation.
+If they understand their actions, you should give them something to eat and call a cab to drop take them home safely.
 Make sure to document the details of the customer and the cab driver to ensure their safety and record the information in your logbook.

 About A+ Server Education

 Get trained to receive your alcohol certification course by enrolling with A+ Server Education.
 We have over 15 years of experience and can be trusted to empower you with the knowledge needed to get your permit.
-If you have any questions about our training courses, reach out to us by calling (503) 740-5509 or our toll-free number (877) 740-5509.
+If you have any questions about our training courses, call (503) 740-5509 or our toll-free number (877) 740-5509.
 You can also mail us for more information.